JamesByers/Intro_to_Visualization/README.md

 * The Seattle Pet License dataset
     * [In our class repository](/Seattle_pet_license_data/Seattle_Pet_Licenses_2016_to_2018.csv)
     * [Web link](https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb)
+* Create a line chart that will provide a view of number of licenses by day
   * Create a line chart with License Day on the x axis (horizontal axis) and count of License Numbers on the y axis (vertical access)
   * Duplicate worksheet and modify to be a line chart with Month on the x axis
 * Modify to be a bar chart

 #### Code along: Work with multiple measures  -  7:15